Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 Another school of thought, Utilitarianism, looks at ways in which a philosophy can promote the greatest amount of well-being and pleasure to humanity.
 Anti-Natalist state that we can scrap all of that, and just not have children in the first place — doing away with suffering all-together!

 So again, because the ongoing existence of hell on earth is an unbearable reality, the Anti-Natalist implore everyone to stop bringing children into this world.
 Also, yet to mention, is that Benatar puts us all in an existential pickle, since death would also entail an ethical negative.
 Therefore, once we are born we are condemned to continue living, that is unless we know for certain that “our leg is going to get sawed off tomorrow” — then suicide is permitted.
 No, I’m not making this up.
 These are the thought puzzles that confirm Benatar’s Anti-Natalism, which abstains from Pro-Mortalism (that we should all kill ourselves).
 Harris and Benatar spends ample time debating these minor points.

 Benatar readily admits that his beliefs “run counter to a deep biological drive to have children.”
 However, he insists that “thoughtful people” should strive to set aside those instincts, and strive to understand the ethics of human existence.

-And rightfully so, as a discussion about general unconsciousness and a lack of ethical consideration concerning child rearing is crucial.
+And rightfully so, as a discussion about general unconsciousness and a lack of ethical consideration concerning becoming a parent is crucial.
 For modern philosophers, evangelizing an awareness of these specific concerns would likely be more effective too.

 In cold application of Kant’s Moral Imperative, Benatar designates a condemnation of all parents.
 He states that we fail to abide by Kant’s notion that a person should be an end of their own, not a means to an end.
 In other words, he believes we have children only for our own biological desires, rather than for the benefit of the prospective child.